-As of December 31, 2022, we had 70 full-time employees.
-Although we announced a reduction in workforce of approximately 20% in July 2022 as part of our streamlining of resources to focus on advancing our lead clinical candidate, mavorixafor, as our development and commercialization plans and strategies develop, or as a result of any future acquisitions, we will need additional managerial, operational, development, sales, marketing, financial and other resources.
+As of September 30, 2023, we had 86 full-time employees.
+As our development and commercialization plans and strategies develop, or as a result of any future acquisitions, we will need additional managerial, operational, development, sales, marketing, financial and other resources.
 Our management, personnel and systems currently in place will not be adequate to support this future growth.
 Future growth would impose significant added responsibilities on our employees, including:

-- managing our clinical trials effectively; - · identifying, recruiting, maintaining, motivating and integrating additional employees; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, contractors and other third parties; - improving our managerial, development, operational and finance systems; and - expanding our facilities.
+- managing our clinical trials effectively; - identifying, recruiting, maintaining, motivating and integrating additional employees; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, contractors and other third parties; - improving our managerial, development, operational and finance systems; and - expanding our facilities.